Vanished – Left Behind: Next Generation

 Vanished – Left Behind: Next Generation is a 2016 American action-adventure drama film directed by Larry A. McLean, with a screenplay written by Kim Beyer-Johnson and Joan Considine Johnson.
 It stars Amber Frank, Mason Dye, Dylan Sprayberry and Tom Everett Scott.
-It is based on the book Left Behind: The Kids by Tim LaHaye and Jerry B. Jenkins and serves as a spin-off from the Left Behind film series.
+It is based on the first book in the Left Behind: The Kids series by Tim LaHaye and Jerry B. Jenkins and serves as a spin-off from the Left Behind film series.

-The film was released selected theaters on September 28, 2016 and was released on DVD on November 17, 2016.
+The film was released selected theaters on September 28, 2016, and was released on DVD on November 17, 2016.

 Premise

 After a billion people vanish, Gabby, a 15-year-old girl, suddenly has to take care of her little sister.
 Gabby, her sister, and two teens vying for her attention try to figure out what happened as they survive in a new world.